prakhar1989/VotingApplication/README.markdown

 # Voting Application
 Election Application made for university.
 First attempt at an application using a Javascript MVC framework.
+Used [Highcharts](http://highcharts.com) for charting election results

 ## Stack -
 - python